0xcaff/extern_traces/README.md

 issue along with the following information

 * the title and version you're trying to trace
-* explain how eboot.bin was patched and gotten running on ths ps4
+* explain how eboot.bin was patched and loaded onto the ps4
 * include the klog (`nc <ps4 addr> 3232`)

 ## contributing